FacundoBerthet/customer_management_app/README.md

 ```bash
 ./mvnw test
 ```

+### Tests and the database (rollback)
+To keep things simple, tests run against the same "dev" database.
+We do not want test data to stay there.
+- Test classes are annotated with `@Transactional`, so each test runs inside a transaction and Spring rolls it back at the end.
+That means no customers created by tests will remain in your database.
+- This is the easiest way to keep your DB clean while still testing real behavior.
+- Optional: if you prefer full isolation, create a separate "test" profile (`application-test.properties` + `@ActiveProfiles("test")`) pointing to another database.
+For this project, the transactional rollback approach is enough.

 ## Change profile
 By default the app runs with the `dev` profile.
 To use another profile: